Appell-Lauricella hypergeometric functions over finite fields and algebraic varieties: The number of rational points on some algebraic varieties.

 Define a path $\delta : [0,1] \to X_{D,\lambda}(\C)$ by $\delta(t)=(t, \sqrt[d]{t^a(1-t)^c\prod_i (1-\lambda_it)^{b_i}})$, where the branch of the $d$th root is taken by setting $|\mathrm{arg}(t^a(1-t)^c\prod_i(1-\lambda_i t)^{b_i})|<\pi$ when $\lambda_i$ are close to $0$, and continued analytically.
 Choose a primitive root $\xi \in \mu_d$ and put $\gamma=\delta-\xi_*\delta$.
 Then, we have the period by \eqref{FD int},

-This $F_D^{(n)}$ function satisfies a differential equation of rank $n+1$, which is irreducible by a result of Mimachi-Sasaki \cite[Theorem 3.1]{Mimachi-Sasaki} and our assumption \eqref{ass}.
+This $F_D^{(n)}$ function satisfies a system of differential equations of rank $n+1$, which is irreducible by a result of Mimachi-Sasaki \cite[Theorem 3.1]{Mimachi-Sasaki} and our assumption \eqref{ass}.
 This shows that $\mathcal{H}_{\rm dR}^1 (X_D/S)(\chi^m)$ contains an $\mathcal{O}_S$-submodule of rank $n+1$.
 Hence $d_m\geq n+1$ and the theorem is proved. \end{proof}